binerogroup/documentation/backup/manual-backup.rst

 - Under **Project**, click **Volumes** and then **Volumes** in the sidebar menu.

-- Click **Create backup** in the drop down menu to the far right on the row of the volume that you want to backup.
+- Click **Create backup** in the dropdown menu to the far right on the row of the volume that you want to backup.
 You are able to see which instance the volume is attached to in the **Attached to** column.

 - Give your backup a name and optionally a description.